Adaptive Driver Training

 Download PDF

-How To Apply To The DRS Program
+How To Apply to the DRS Program

 Completion of the driver training program alone does not entitle you to operate a vehicle.
 Securing your operator’s license is the final step in this process towards enabling you to drive.
 Once your limited (restricted) license has been issued to you, you must drive only under the conditions identified on your restricted license.
 You should not operate a vehicle that does not comply with the limitations (restrictions) on your license.